ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_device_provision_template.rst

 ntp_auth_pwd
 ++++++++++++

-- Description: sets the ntp auth password
+- Description: Sets the ntp auth password.

 - Required: False

 ntp_server
 ++++++++++

-- Description: only used with custom ntp_type  specifies IP of server to sync to  comma separated ip addresses for multiples
+- Description: Only used with custom ntp_type -- specifies IP of server to sync to -- comma separated ip addresses for multiples.

 - Required: False

 ntp_status
 ++++++++++

-- Description: enables or disables ntp
+- Description: Enables or disables ntp.

 - Required: False